LBoyle/wdi-project-4-frontend/README.md

 Like I noted earlier, I mean to flesh out all of the views with more information about the products, but for the moment, it demonstrates the framework laid down to make additions easy.

-I think the new computer form works properly, with one bug that occurs because I made a mistake in the seeds file, also top priority.
+I think the new computer form works properly, the only bugs I've found happen because I made mistakes in the seeds file, also top priority.

 ## Code excerpts and notes